gmonika-blip/my-aws-restart-journey/Labs/Security/Data Protection Using Encryption/DataProtection.md

 With AWS KMS, we can create and manage cryptographic keys and control their use across a wide range of AWS services and in your applications.
 Steps followed:

-# AWS KMS Key Creation Guide
+# AWS Key creation Guide

 ## Step 1: Open AWS KMS
 1. In the AWS Console, enter **KMS** in the search bar.